Docs

 That looseness is deliberate; it survives the mangling real documents pick up in transit (rewrapped lines, smart quotes, changed spacing).
 The cost is that texts which share the same ordered letters and digits read as a match even when they differ in punctuation or number formatting.
 For example, $1,000.00 and $100,000 both reduce to 100000, so they would verify as the same wording.
 When a binding covers only a short run of text, the checker says so, because a short run is weak evidence on its own.

-The check is edge-anchored: it matches the whole document, its start, or its end.
-It does not search the interior.
-If your signed text sits in the middle of a larger paste (material both before and after), paste just the signed portion to check it.
+The check is bounded near the edges: it matches the whole pasted document, or a window starting within 160 canonical letters/digits of the beginning or ending within 160 canonical letters/digits of the end.
+It does not do an unbounded interior search.
+If your signed text sits deep in the middle of a larger paste, paste just the signed portion to check it.

 The other half is yours to judge